C. D. Darlington

-Cyril Dean Darlington FRS (19 December 1903 – 26 March 1981) was an English biologist, cytologist, geneticist and eugenicist, who discovered the mechanics of chromosomal crossover, its role in inheritance, and therefore its importance to evolution.
-He was Sherardian Professor of Botany at the University of Oxford from 1953 to 1971.
+Cyril Dean Darlington FRS (19 December 1903 – 26 March 1981) was an English biologist, cytologist, geneticist, and eugenicist.
+He discovered the mechanics of chromosomal crossover, its role in inheritance, and thus its importance to evolution.
+He was the Sherardian Professor of Botany at the University of Oxford from 1953 to 1971.

-Darlington's research on genetics contributed to modern evolutionary synthesis in the 20th century.
+Darlington's research on genetics contributed to the modern evolutionary synthesis in the 20th century.
+However, many of his views are controversial; Darlington was listed in 1999 by the Southern Poverty Law Center as an example of a prominent race scientist who espoused antisemitism, eugenics, racism, and social Darwinism.

 Biography

 Early life

 Cyril Darlington was born in Chorley, a small cotton town in Lancashire, England in 1903.
-His father, William was a teacher at a small school.
-He had one brother six years older.
-When he was eight, the family moved to London.
-His childhood was an unhappy one, characterised by a stern, bitter and frustrated father, who struggled mightily against poverty.
-He enjoyed neither sports, nor studies (including at the Mercers' School and St Paul's School, London).
+He had one brother, six years older.
+His father, William, was a teacher at a small school.
+When Darlington was eight, the family moved to London.
+His childhood was an unhappy one, characterized by a stern, bitter, and frustrated father, who struggled against poverty.
+Darlington enjoyed neither sports nor studies (including at the Mercers' School and St Paul's School, London).
 He began to develop a disdain for authority.
 He decided to become a farmer in Australia, so he applied to the South Eastern Agricultural College at Wye, known later as Wye College.
-He was a rather indifferent student, but his social life took a decided turn for the better when he took up boxing, with some success.
+He was an indifferent student, but his social life took a turn for the better when he took up boxing, with moderate success.
 He was then six feet three inches tall, and an imposing figure.
-One subject that captured his imagination, however, was Mendelian genetics, taught by the myriapodologist Stanley Graham Brade-Birks (1887–1982).
-Darlington discovered Thomas Hunt Morgan's The Physical Basis of Heredity.
+One subject that captured his imagination, however, was Mendelian genetics, taught by the myriapodologist Stanley Graham Brade-Birks.
+Darlington's interest in the subject began after he discovered Thomas Hunt Morgan's The Physical Basis of Heredity.
 He graduated with a London University Ordinary degree in 1923.